Skip to main content Skip to footer

 The East Main Street Improvement Project is similar to the large-scale improvements made to Summit Street.
 That project, completed in 2018, included a tree-lined boulevard with two roundabouts designed to reduce traffic congestion and crashes in the highly traveled stretch of road.

-• 27% reduction in pedestrian crashes overall
+• 59% reduction in the overall crash rate

 The City of Kent, in partnership with Kent State University and the Portage Area Regional Transit Authority, has received a $5.25 million RAISE grant for the Reimagining the Gateway East Main Street Corridor project.